ryan-mcclue/ryan-mcclue/src/knowledge.md

 into various subcarrier frequencies.
 This allows to send parallel data, i.e. higher bandwidth in 5G

-# OS
-Micro and monolithic kernel just features of kernel.
-A unikernel is primarily for hypervisors, in that doesn't need to support many drivers, process isolation etc.

-in uefi:
-- can set fan speed based on temperature
-- other frequencies to auto; inspect ram slot details; on-board leds etc.
-- set cpu overclock, e.g. 3.8GHz to 4GHz
-in grub can run memtest:
-- notice that having 8 sticks of ram at manufacturer recommended 3GHz does gives error in test 7, so set to 2.9GHz

-mandelbrot vanilla benchmarking?
-$(/usr/bin/time povray) for benchmarking run this on side (lm-sensors): https://superuser.com/questions/25176/how-can-i-monitor-the-cpu-temperature-under-linux

-ESP32 more so Harvard, as actually has IRAM (e.g. to hold ISRs? just to ensure faster access than from Flash?) and DRAM?

 # Debugging
+Validation code, i.e run function and check value with #if VALIDATING #endif

 Assume software bug, then build a case for hardware, e.g. errata, solder glob, psu failing etc.

-TODO: POSTS tests like checking battery level, RAM R/W, CRC check? (castor-and-pollux test types)

 Serial console essential for embedded device for HIL, power analysis and problem reproducability